-What is your role on the site? admin
+What is your role on the site? (admin, researcher, etc) Admin

 What are some steps we could take to reproduce the issue?
-This is the encounter: MantaMatcher
+Try to create a matchable feature region with this encounter: MantaMatcher

 If this is a bulk import report, send the spreadsheet to firstname.lastname@example.org with the email subject line matching your bug report

 I just tried the links you provided and I am being taken to an encounter search form.
 Can you double check the links @AFlam ?